Activities and Impact

 SUPPORTING PUBLIC DISCOURSE

 WGSI supports public engagement and journalistic investigations related to our Summits to improve public discourse in our focus areas.

 Sustainable Development Reporting

-WGSI contributes funding to support Discourse Media’s emerging sustainable development beat led by Alia Dharssi.
-This beat will critically examine Canada’s commitment and contributions to the global Sustainable Development Goals with a focus on SDG 12: Responsible Consumption and Producion.
+WGSI contributed funding to support The Discourse's sustainable development beat which was led by Alia Dharssi.
+This beat critically examined Canada’s commitment and contributions to the global Sustainable Development Goals with a focus on SDG 12: Responsible Consumption and Producion.

-WGSI contributes funding to support Discourse Media’s journalism project Power Struggle.
+WGSI contributed funding to support The Discourse’s journalism project Power Struggle.
 Power Struggle is a collaboration of journalists around the world who are investigating how energy poverty affects people in their regions — and what solutions are emerging.
 To date, reporters from Kiribati, Zimbabwe, Togo, Nigeria, Cameroon, Democratic Republic of Congo, South Africa, Nepal, Bangladesh, Romania, Mexico and Canada have contributed to Power Struggle and their stories have appeared in Inter Press Service, SciDev.Net, The Zimbabwean, The Independent (Bangladesh), Al Jazeera, Thomson Reuters Foundation, Republica (Nepal), The Tyee (Canada), TVOntario, the Guardian and the New York Times.